Northern Bypass NBP Part 4!

 Would it be worth pressuring the developers to commit funds towards a Northern Bypass?
 Even if their contribution was £5m*, it gets the ball rolling and such a precedent can be applied to the Northern Fringe, Wolsey Grange and other developments to get some private sector funds… if we can then recoup the funding assigned to the Upper Orwell Crossings, we would be laughing.

-( * I haven’t looked at their proposed contribution to infrastructure but based on the junctions and lights near Adastral Park, and the 3 junctions in Ipswich they must be exceeding at least a couple of million pounds for that work.)2 days, 12 hours ago #3748
+( * I haven’t looked at their proposed contribution to infrastructure but based on the junctions and lights near Adastral Park, and the 3 junctions in Ipswich they must be exceeding at least a couple of million pounds for that work.)4 weeks ago #3748

 Watchfull, I have just uploaded the comments section of several random articles from Ipswich Star in the years 2015 and 2016 regarding the WDC.
 Might be worth a look to see the strength of people demanding a Northern Bypass!
 (Not recommended for mobile browsers or tablets)